gfidone/COSMOS/README.md

 ### How to use COSMOS?

 1. Ensure that sufficient GPU memory is available for allocating the LLM.
 2. Edit the `experiments/config.json` file with your preferred configuration.
+For details about `experiments/config.json`, see `api_reference.md`.
 3. Include the `classes` directory in your python path.
 5. Run: